cutecryptid/minish-hat/README.md

 ## TO DO
 * Input file should be a logic program or theory.
 * Only simple minimizations by atoms and terms are supported, no asprin option to combine or minimal subset yet.
-* Combine CMs and Ruleset scripts by checking input file